-- 1. The Orchard Road Sewer Main Improvement for the OPR Project will substantially reduce OPR Impact 3.17-1 identified in the 2018 LRDP EIR and will not increase the severity of significant environmental impacts previously identified in the 2018 LRDP EIR. - 2.
-All 2018 LRDP EIR mitigation measures relevant to the implementation action are made a condition of approval. - 3.
-All potentially significant effects on the environment due to the Orchard Road Sewer Main Improvement for the OPR Project have been eliminated or substantially lessened where feasible through 2018 LRDP EIR mitigation measures adopted in connection with the Regents' approval of the 2018 LRDP. - 4.
-The Orchard Road Sewer Main Improvement for the OPR Project will not result in environmental effects that were not adequately examined in the 2018 LRDP EIR. - 5.
+- 1. The Project will incrementally contribute to, but will not increase the severity of, significant environmental impacts previously identified in the 2018 LRDP EIR. - 2.
+All 2018 LRDP EIR mitigation measures relevant to the Project, as identified in Addendum July 2020, as well as all components of the Project described in Addendum July 2020, are made a condition of the Project's approval. - 3.
+All potentially significant effects on the environment due to the Project have been eliminated or substantially lessened where feasible through 2018 LRDP EIR mitigation measures adopted in connection with the Regents' approval of the 2018 LRDP. - 4.
+The Project will not result in environmental effects that were not adequately examined in the 2018 LRDP EIR. - 5.
 All remaining significant effects on the environment found to be unavoidable are acceptable due to the reasons set forth in the 2018 LRDP Findings and Statement of Overriding Considerations adopted by the University in connection with its approval of the 2018 LRDP, as referenced and readopted herein.